-I.1. b.2.
-Of the one hundred fifty-six (156) week clinical program:

-I.1.b.2.a.
-A minimum of sixty eight (68) weeks must consist of intensive clinical training in the Specialty of Small Animal Internal Medicine with the trainee being under direct, on-site supervision of at least two (2) full-time, on-site ACVIM Diplomate(s) in the Specialty of Small Animal Internal Medicine or at least one (1) full-time, on-site ACVIM (SAIM) Diplomate and at least one (1) full-time, on-site Diplomate of the European College of Veterinary Internal Medicine (Companion Animal) or an Individual with Associate Status of the ACVIM.

-I.1.b.2.b.
-A minimum of sixteen (16) additional weeks must consist of clinical training under the direct supervision, either on-site or off-site, of one (1) or more Supervising Diplomates in the Specialty of Small Animal Internal Medicine (in addition to the minimum of 2 full-time, on-site SAIM Supervising Diplomates as specified in I.1.b.2.a above).
-Cardiology, Neurology or Oncology, and/or one (1) or more Supervising Diplomates of the European College of Veterinary Internal Medicine - Companion Animal in the Specialty of Internal Medicine or Cardiology, or the European College of Veterinary Neurology, and/or one (1) or more Supervising Diplomates with Associate Status in the Specialty of Internal Medicine, Cardiology, Neurology or Oncology.
-This training can be done:

-b-i) As defined blocks of time, such as formal rotations on a specialty service; or b-ii) On an individual case basis.
+- I.1.b.
+Direct Supervision During the one hundred fifty-six (156) week Clinical Training Program - I.1.b.1.
+Refer to D.2.f for definitions relating to residency training. - I.1. b.2.
+Of the one hundred fifty-six (156) week clinical program: - I.1.b.2.a.
+A minimum of sixty eight (68) weeks must consist of intensive clinical training in the Specialty of Small Animal Internal Medicine with the trainee being under direct, on-site supervision of at least two (2) full-time, on-site ACVIM Diplomate(s) in the Specialty of Small Animal Internal Medicine or at least one (1) full-time, on-site ACVIM (SAIM) Diplomate and at least one (1) full-time, on-site Diplomate of the European College of Veterinary Internal Medicine (Companion Animal) or an Individual with Associate Status of the ACVIM. - I.1.b.2.b.
+A minimum of sixteen (16) additional weeks must consist of clinical training under the direct supervision, either on-site or off-site, of one (1) or more Supervising Diplomates in the Specialty of Small Animal Internal Medicine (this is in addition to the minimum of 2 full-time on-site SAIM Supervising Diplomates as specified in I.1.b.2.a above).
+Cardiology, Neurology or Oncology, and/or one (1) or more Supervising Diplomates of the European College of Veterinary Internal Medicine Companion Animal in the Specialty of Internal Medicine or Cardiology, or the European College of Veterinary Neurology, and/or one (1) or more Supervising Diplomates with Associate Status in the Specialty of Internal Medicine, Cardiology, Neurology or Oncology.
+This training can be done: - b-i) As defined blocks of time, such as formal rotations on a specialty service; or - b-ii) On an individual case basis.
 For example, a resident on a small animal medicine service and supervised by an internist could receive supervision from a Cardiologist regarding management of specific cases.
 Such supervision by the Cardiologist would partially fulfill this requirement.
 The determination of equivalency between case quantity and time spent is the responsibility of the Resident Advisor.
-After review of the annual report, if questions of equivalency are raised, the RTC may require that the Program Director provide an explanation of how the determination of equivalency was reached.
+After review of the annual report, if questions of equivalency are raised, either the RTC or the CC may require that the Program Director provide an explanation of how the determination of equivalency was reached. - I.1.b.2.c.

-I.1.b.2.c.
 The remaining seventy-two (72) weeks should consist predominantly of clinical training in small animal internal medicine or in related areas, not necessarily under direct supervision of an ACVIM Diplomate.
 These may include assigned rotations in related clinical fields such as oncology, neurology, cardiology, emergency medicine and critical care, anesthesiology, pathology, surgery, dermatology, ophthalmology, clinical nutrition, and clinical pharmacology.
 These weeks also may include non-clinical responsibilities such as research, writing, studying, teaching or obtaining experience with a radiologist or clinical pathologist.
 No more than sixteen (16) weeks may be spent on any one of the aforementioned rotations during the residency program.
 However, there is no maximum number of weeks that may be spent on internal medicine or research, provided that the resident has met the requirements of sections I.1.b.2.a and I.1.b.2.b.
 Vacation time and time for attendance at meetings should be taken during this seventy-two (72) week period, not during the sixty eight (68) or sixteen (16) week period defined under I.1.b.2.a. or I.1.b.2.b.